Student Clubs and Organizations

 - Organizations that complete all registration requirements by the deadline will be contacted to confirm they are registered for the semester and eligible for funding through SGA.

 - The SGA Executive Board Treasurer will then determine the amount to be allocated with approval from the SGA Advisory Board.

-Any and all questions regarding registration or more details on establishing a club should be directed to the Office of Campus Activities.
+Any and all questions regarding registration or more details on establishing a club should be directed to the SGA office.
 All budget questions should be directed to the SGA Treasurer.

 Additional expectations and responsibilities are required by each club throughout the semester in order to remain in good standing and continue their eligibility for SGA funding.
 The following list details those measures: